Posted in

 3. Salvation Army of Wisconsin

-The Salvation Army provides emergency shelter, transitional housing, and, in some cases, assistance with hotel vouchers.
+The Salvation Army provides emergency shelter, transitional housing, warming centers in cold and, in some cases, assistance with hotel vouchers.
 Their services vary by location, so it’s best to contact the nearest branch.

 4. Community Action Agencies (CAAs)